webplatform/docs/javascript/operators/bitwise_and_assignment/index.md

 ---
 title: bitwise and assignment
+attributions:
+  - 'Microsoft Developer Network: [Article](http://msdn.microsoft.com/en-us/library/ie/a9h8y72a(v=vs.94).aspx)'
+readiness: 'Ready to Use'
+summary: 'Sets the result of a bitwise AND operation on the value of a variable and the value of an expression.
+The variable and the expression are treated as 32-bit integers.'
 tags:
   - JS
   - Basic
-readiness: 'Ready to Use'
-summary: 'Sets the result of a bitwise AND operation on the value of a variable and the value of an expression.
-The variable and the expression are treated as 32-bit integers.'
 uri: 'javascript/operators/bitwise and assignment'

 ---
-# bitwise and assignment

-## Summary
+## <span>Summary</span>

 Sets the result of a bitwise AND operation on the value of a variable and the value of an expression.
 The variable and the expression are treated as 32-bit integers.

-## Syntax
+## <span>Syntax</span>

+<span class="language">JavaScript</span>

     result &= expression